daygoDao/library/README.md

 # Library
 This program will store an array of book objects with methods that will give a brief overview of book.
 There should also be a method to add books to the array.
 This program will utilize local storage.

+## this is a version with class as objects

 ### todo
 + [x] create book object array
 + [x] create function to loop through the book obj array and display on the webpage